iricigor/EasyAzureFunction/Docs/New-AzureFunctionCode.md

 It will generate files used for running PowerShell commandlet **Get-Command** in Azure Function.

-Files will be located in user's TEMP folder which will be invoked (opened) via default application (usually Windows Explorer)
+Files will be located in TEMP folder which will be invoked (opened) via default application (usually Windows Explorer)

 ### Example 2
 ```powershell